Thom1729/YAML-Macros/README.md

 ## Installation

 YAML Macros can be installed via [Package Control](https://packagecontrol.io/installation).
 You can also `git clone` this repository into your packages directory.
+If you do, rename it to "YAMLMacros".

 ## Overview